Skip to main content

 1. USCIS Contact Center

-For the convenience of benefit requestors and other interested parties located within the United States, USCIS provides a toll-free phone number answered by the USCIS Contact Center available 24 hours a day, 7 days a week.
-Automated information accessed through a menu of interactive options is always available.
-For information on when live help through a USCIS representative is available, see the USCIS Contact Center web page.
+For the convenience of benefit requestors and other interested parties located within the United States, the USCIS Contact Center provides a toll-free phone number: 1-800-375-5283 (TTY: 1-800-767-1833).
+For more information, see the USCIS Contact Center webpage.

 Multi-Tiered Structure